NeuroML/Documentation/source/Userdocs/SingleCompartmentHHExample.md

 Membrane potential of the simulated Hodgkin-Huxley neuron.
 ```
-This plot, saved as `HH_single_compartment_example_sim-v.pn` is generated using the following Python NeuroML script:
+This plot, saved as `HH_single_compartment_example_sim-v.png` is generated using the following Python NeuroML script:
 ```{literalinclude} ./NML2_examples/hh-single-compartment.py
 ----
 language: python